FAQs for Shareholders

 Investing in foreign securities may allow investors to diversify their portfolio.
 By investing in a mix of domestic and international securities, investors have historically been able to lower the volatility of their entire investment portfolio.
 Investing in foreign securities may represent a greater degree of risk than investing in U.S. securities due to political, social, and economic developments abroad, and differences between the regulations to which U.S. and foreign issuers and markets are subject.
 These factors can make foreign investments more volatile and potentially less liquid than U.S. investments.
 Fluctuations between the U.S. dollar and foreign currencies could negatively affect the value of the Fund's investments in the event of an unfavorable change in the currency exchange rates.

-What was s the Domini International Social Equity Fund's inception date?
+What was the Domini Impact International Equity Fund's inception date?

 The Fund’s inception date was 12/27/06.

-How are the Domini International Social Equity Fund's holdings selected?
+How are the Domini Impact International Equity Fund's holdings selected?

 What is a bond?